VictorXPDE/smlinux/README.md

 smlinux does not track user applied patches, and the 60fps patch is included with the repository.
 If you enable 60fps in smlinux configuration, smlinux will attempt to apply the patch again which may defeat the purpose of why you applied it first, so just leave it disabled.

-**Method Two**: Starting from previous build with 60fps already applied - and maybe CHEATER and/or DynOS too:
+**Method Two**: Starting from exiting source with 60fps already applied - and maybe CHEATER and/or DynOS too:

 1. Change to existing folder: `cd ~/sm64ex`
 2. Reverse apply CHEATER: `git apply -R enhancements/CHEATER*.patch`